TimShi/s3_video/README.md

 ### Upload video
 The push command will upload your video to s3 and starts the transcoding process.
 The command will exit when transcoding is complete.
 Replace "my_video.mp4" with the path to your video.
+If you supply the path to a directory, all the videos in your directory will be transcoded.
 ```sh
 java -jar s3video-0.0.1-SNAPSHOT.jar push my_video.mp4
 ```